Frank-Fluit/Weatherstation-Frank/README.md

 However communication with this backend is handled by the front end which uses a proxy server to talk to the backend server.

-## tests
+## Tests
-tests can be run by using the command from the djangobackend/dataprocessing directory, where "dataprocessing" can be changed for another app name
+Tests can be run by using the command from the djangobackend/dataprocessing directory, here "dataprocessing" can be changed for another app name

 ```
 python manage.py test dataprocessing.tests
 ```

-## initial planning in MoSCoW format
+## Initial planning in MoSCoW format

 ### Musts
-Users can fill in temperature data
+- Users can fill in temperature data
-Basic statistical information will be given to the users Data will be stored in the database
+- Basic statistical information will be given to the users
+- Data will be stored in the database
-Data should be validated on realistic ranges (such as no temperature above 55 C in NL )
+- Data should be validated on realistic ranges (such as no temperature above 55 C in NL )

 ### Shoulds
-Weather trends should be visualised
+- Weather trends should be visualised
-Fancy visualizations
+- Fancy visualizations
-More advanced analyses regressions etc.
+- More advanced analyses regressions etc.
-Users can input csv files
+- Users can input csv files
-Users should be able to customize a short user profile Generate general weather report
+- Users should be able to customize a short user profile
+- Generate general weather report

 ### Coulds
-Make a map visualization that shows the locations of all visualisations Users can add comments to their visualisations Download historical data to validate data
+- Make a map visualization that shows the locations of all visualisations
+- Users can add comments to their visualisations
+- Download historical data to validate data
-Download weather reports
+- Download weather reports
-Users can make their own accounts
+- Users can make their own accounts

 ### Woulds/Wont's:
-Sharing data reports on social media implement real time weather status implement machine learning predictions
+- Sharing data reports on social media
+- Implement real time weather status
+- Implement machine learning predictions